Visual Instruction Bottleneck Tuning

 This is in line with a recent finding that the intermediate layer of LLM matters more than the early or later layers by showing that the quality measurements of the intermediate layer representations have a stronger correlation with performance in downstream tasks \cite{skean2025layer}.
 Although we can search different layer indices for visual and textual tokens, we leave this to future work.

-For KLD regularization strength parameter ablation (Figure \ref{apdx:fig:abl} right), we swept across $\{0.01, 0.05, 0.1, 0.2, 1.0\}$, and found that in the POPE dataset, strong regularization results in better performance, whereas it is not the case for LB-COCO.
-We choose $0.1/d$ as our default, which induces balanced clean-data performance on these two tasks.